 What has this got to do with tourism in Zimbabwe?
 Everything.
 With better political leadership, Zimbabwe can regain its place on the tourist map.
 Zimbabwe has so much to share with the world, and tourism creates many jobs for people on the ground.
 Most tourism companies have kept quiet about today’s political events in Zimbabwe, perhaps due to pressure from stakeholders or concerns about upholding Zimbabwe’s image.
 However, as Great Zimbabwe Guide is an independent site, I think that visitors to Zimbabwe are aware of the general political situation and will appreciate hearing what’s really happening on the ground.
 Please join us in celebrating today and praying for the future of this country.

 With thanks to sources who were present in and outside the courthouse in Harare.
 Times are approximate.

-Photos are from various sources; we do not own them.
+Photos are from various sources; I do not own them.

 CNN Sky News BBC News ITV News Channel 4 News #zimbabwe #africa#cnn #skynews #itvnews #zimshutdown #freepastorevan #tajamuka ThisFlag – IfulegiLeyi – MurezaUyu VOA Studio 7 ROHR Zimbabwe (Restoration of Human Rights)